sabre-io/vobject/doc/usage_3.md

    included.
 2. It's also assumed that `use Sabre\VObject` has been called to import the VObject namespace.
-3. Short-array syntax is used everywhere, which requires PHP 5.4.
-If you are still on PHP 5.3, replace `[...]` with `array(...)` where appropriate.
+3. While sabre/vobject supports PHP 5.3, most of the examples in this document use syntax that has been introduced in PHP 5.4.
+PHP 5.4 introduces a new way to create arrays, which is a lot shorter and looks better.
+If you are running PHP 5.3, you may need to replace `[` and `]` with `array(` and `)`.

 ### Creating vCards.